 - What are the financial terms you must agree to for inventory?

-- How will shipping and customs, if necessary, be dealt with?
+- How will you deal with shipping and customs if necessary?

 - How will you handle purchase transactions?

 - How will you track inventory, issue refunds and deal with customer service?

 If you can’t answer each of these questions off the top of your head, you need to slow down and further develop the business plan.

 Should you form a business entity?
 It is a good idea with e-commerce sites.
 Products are subject to a legal theory known as product liability.
 This theory says that anyone involved in the chain of commerce is jointly liable should a problem arise with a product.
 Practically speaking, this means your site can be found liable if a product fails, even if the cause is clearly an error by the manufacturer.

 A business entity is going to provide you with a shield between your personal assets [home, investments] and the debts of the company.
 You should also consider buying liability insurance to pay for any legal costs, settlements and judgments that might arise in a legal dispute as well.

 Website design can be a tricky issue with e-commerce sites.
 The primary area of concern is the backend of the website.
 The backend is where you load products, track sales and maintain a database of clients.

 Who owns this backend software?
 If you are not careful, you can end up leasing one from a programmer.
 This approach puts you at their mercy.
 If the backend proves to be less than satisfactory, you are stuck with it.
 You can try to move to a new system, but it is often a nightmare.

 Alternatively, you can pay a programmer to develop a custom backend for the proposed site.
 This approach also has a major downside in that it is very expensive.
 It is comparable to the cost of buying a car off a dealer lot versus paying someone to build you a car by hand.